microsoft/MSLab/Scenarios/S2D and Scoped Volumes/readme.md

 ## About the lab

-This lab introduces new feature present in Windows Server 2019 Insider Preview called Scoped Volumes (also known as delimited volume allocation) For more info visit [docs](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/delimit-volume-allocation)
+This lab introduces new feature present in Windows Server 2019 Insider Preview called Scoped Volumes (also known as delimited volume allocation) For more info visit [docs](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/delimit-volume-allocation).

+Run all scripts from DC

 ## Prereq

 Run following script to configure necessary.
 Note: it's way simplified (no networking, no best practices, no CAU, no Hyper-V...).
-Run this code from DC.

 ````PowerShell
 # LabConfig